 Happy New Year’s Eve day!
-Every first of the new year I make a big pot of hoppin’ john—and re-post this recipe—black-eyed peas and some kind of cured pork, yes for good luck, but mainly because black-eyed peas are an under appreciated treasure.
+Every first of the new year I make a big pot of hoppin’ john—and re-post this recipe—black-eyed peas and some kind of cured pork, yes for good luck, but mainly because black-eyed peas are an underappreciated treasure.
 Nutritious and earthy and economical and deeply satisfying as frigid weather pushes down on us and we look out at the horizon of winter with no May in sight.
-David Tanis wrote a good piece on black-eyed peas in The Times and their ancient history.
-He adds greens (symbol of cash) and suggest serving with cornbread (symbol of gold).
+David Tanis wrote a good piece on black-eyed peas in the Times and their ancient history.
+He adds greens (symbol of cash) and suggests serving with cornbread (symbol of gold).
 But I like it humble, without hope or fear: bacon is the cured pork, tomatoes and onions for flavor, and beans beans beans.
 Wishing all a healthy and fruitful new year.
-Hoppin’ John Recipe Read On »
+Hoppin’ John 1 pound Read On »

 Posts Categorized: aromatics

 I’ve posted this before and I’m posting it again earlier this year.
 Thanksgiving is two weeks from this Thursday so if you have time, make some fresh turkey stock now and freeze it, or make it up to five or six days before Thanksgiving.
 It may be the most critical element of the Thanksgiving meal—the basis for a great gravy, of course, but it can also moisten the dressing and be used to keep the quick-to-cool sliced breast hot and moist.
 To make the stock I roast drumsticks, wings, and necks.
 (I read in the Times that the venerable Jacques Pépin picks the meat off the neck of the turkey and adds it to the gravy.
 I might try that this year.)
 Roasting them will give your stock a nice flavor.
 All that golden-brown roasted skin Read On »